What is the Weather Like in Rarotonga and the Cook Islands in November?

 Sea Temperature in November

-Regular visitors to Rarotonga and the Cook Islands often say that November has some of the most idyllic weather, with long days of around 13 daylight hours combined with substantial sunshine hours.
+Regular visitors to Rarotonga and the Cook Islands often remark that November boasts some of the most idyllic weather, characterised by long days of around 13 daylight hours and substantial sunshine hours.
 Expect around 7 hours of bright sunshine each day.

 UV Levels During November